 Administrative disputes may include, but are not limited to, a participating provider's written notice to MHHP challenging, appealing or requesting reconsideration of a claim denial or payment, factual determinations by Utilization Management and/or contractual concerns.
-The dispute resolution process is available to any participating provider who wishes to initiate it.
+The dispute resolution process is available to any participating provider.
 Participating providers have the right to have their administrative disputes reconsidered by an authorized representative of the plan who was not involved in the initial decision.
 Administrative disputes involving the categories below have specific resolution processes that can be found in the following sections of the manual: